-Rabbi Eckstein has written columns and been featured in such publications as The New York Times, The Wall Street Journal, Time, U.S. News and World Report, The Jerusalem Post, People magazine, and others.
-He is the author of 11 highly acclaimed books and is also a renowned Israeli Hasidic singer who has released four music CDs.
+Rabbi Eckstein wrote columns and was featured in such publications as The New York Times, The Wall Street Journal, Time, U.S. News and World Report, The Jerusalem Post, People magazine, and others.
+He authored 11 highly acclaimed books and was also a renowned Israeli Hasidic singer who released four music CDs.
 During the 1973 Yom Kippur War, Rabbi Eckstein performed for Israeli troops on the Syrian front and in hospitals throughout Israel.

 Teaching a Global Audience

-Rabbi Eckstein is one of the leading international Bible teachers helping Christians deepen their bonds with Israel and their biblical Jewish roots.
-He reaches millions of people daily.
-Since 2010, Rabbi Eckstein has hosted a series of radio programs on Israel and Jewish-Christian relations in English and Spanish, airing in dozens of countries around the world.
-His message is heard on 3,040 radio outlets on five continents by over 23.5 million listeners each week.
+Rabbi Eckstein was one of the leading international Bible teachers helping Christians deepen their bonds with Israel and their biblical Jewish roots.
+He reached millions of people daily.
+Starting in 2010, Rabbi Eckstein hosted a series of radio programs on Israel and Jewish-Christian relations in English and Spanish, airing in dozens of countries around the world.
+His message was heard on 3,040 radio outlets on five continents by over 23.5 million listeners each week.